List of Ultimate Spider-Man story arcs: "Public Scrutiny" (#28–32)

-The next day at school, Peter gets further medical attention by SHIELD operative, the Wasp.
-Meanwhile, in Atlanta, the imposter attempts to steal money from an armored vehicle but is interrupted by Captain Stacy who is killed protecting the public.
+The next day at school, Peter gets further medical attention by S.H.I.E.L.D. operative Wasp.
+Meanwhile, in Atlantic City, the imposter attempts to steal money from an armored vehicle but is interrupted by Captain Stacy who is killed protecting the public.
 Gwen is distraught when she hears the news and blames Spider-Man, despite Peter and Mary Jane saying it was an imposter.
 Aunt May allows Gwen to stay at the Parker's after Gwen's mother refuses to take her.
 Peter discovers the imposter is robbing another bank and goes there as the real Spider-Man.
 He brutally beats the imposter, revealed to be a teenage boy.
 Spider-Man webs him up for the authorities, leaving a note saying "Courtesy of the REAL Spider-Man."
 At school, Mary Jane reveals she cannot be with Peter while he is Spider-Man stating she is scared and still suffers from the incident when the Goblin threw her off a bridge.
 A distraught Peter accepts the break-up.